-One study suggests that unrefined, virgin coconut oil may effectively treat dry eyes, although it has yet to be tested.
+One suggests that unrefined, virgin coconut oil may effectively treat dry eyes, although it has yet to be tested.
 It’s possible coconut oil may reduce inflammation and dryness, easing the symptoms of pink eye.
 However, more research is need to determine whether this is true.

 Although pink eye doesn’t usually require medicinal treatment, there are a few natural treatments that may help sooth your eyes.